China says restrained in face of India "concocting" excuses over border

 India's actions are not only a serious encroachment of Chinese territory, but a challenge to regional peace and stability and normal international order, it added.

-"The strength remains the same as it was, it's status quo," said the source, declining to be named in line with government policy.

-In the separate statement, China's Foreign Ministry said more than 40 Indian border troops and one bulldozer remained on Chinese territory by late July, down from a figure of more than 400 earlier who had advanced more than 180 m.
-(197 yards) into its territory.

-Indian officials have previously said about 300 soldiers from either side are facing each other about 150 metres (yards) apart on the plateau.
+Indian officials say about 300 soldiers from either side are facing each other about 150 metres (yards) apart on the plateau.

-They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down.
+They have told Reuters that both sides' diplomats have quietly engaged to try to ensure the stand-off does not escalate, and that India's ambassador to Beijing is leading the effort to find a way for both sides to back down from confrontation without losing face.
+(Reporting by Ben Blanchard; Editing by Raju Gopalakrishnan)

-Additional reporting by Sanjeev Miglani in NEW DELHI; Editing by Raju Gopalakrishnan and Clarence Fernandez